 Answer the Call of the Water

-Answer the soothing call of water as it trickles in your own DIY backyard idea.
-If you’re ready to add outdoor projects with wow-factor to your yard, this is it.
+If you want a water feature in your yard, then this is one of the best DIY backyard ideas to try.
 This DIY water garden stream uses pre-formed shells for ease of construction, and the result is a stunning feature that is part pond, part waterfall—and all parts awesome.
 If a full pond isn’t in your budget, consider this handy pond in a box, which will fit small spaces beautifully.

 Build a Low-Maintenance Water Feature

 Low maintenance is key with this outdoor water feature.
 Once it’s built, there’s little to do but sit back and enjoy it!
-Here’s how to build this water feature.
 You can build this beautiful artesian fountain in just two days.
 And once it’s built, you don’t have to worry about maintenance.

 DIY Wooden Bench for Less